Dekirai/S4LXUIEditor/README.md

 2. Click **Load Folder** and select your `resources` directory
 3. Select any `.xui` file in the list to open the editor
 4. Edit properties via drag&drop, arrow keys, or direct value input
-5. Save your changes and reload in-game
+5. Save your changes and replace it with a resource tool

 > **Note:** disabling **Show** flags or hiding nested groupboxes may cause display quirks.
 Use with caution.